Marvin L. Maple: Gone

 While the matter was still in litigation, the Maples quietly sold their house and left town with their grandchildren.
 A final hearing was scheduled March 29, 1989; however, when Hornsby went to check on the children on March 10, she found the home up for sale, and the family gone.
 An arrest warrant was issued, and sheriff's detectives and private investigators searched for 20 years, checking records, questioning family members, and requesting help from the National Center for Missing & Exploited Children.

 Search

 The missing family was the subject of episode 47 of Unsolved Mysteries on February 7, 1990.

 A San Diego newspaper published a story about the missing family in January 2009, after being contacted by Tennessee cold case detective Bill Sharp, who began working on the case a year earlier.
 Because of numerous earlier sightings in California, investigators had long suspected the family was still in California.

-Discovered
+Discovery

 The whereabouts of the Maples and their grandchildren remained a mystery until February 2009, when they were discovered alive and well in San Jose.